icons8/lunacy-docs/docs/text.md

 ### Font color picker

 This control is a standard color picker that allows you to choose the required color from the color field or from preset colors, as well as to manually enter the required color code.
-For more information about using the color picker, click [here](https://docs.icons8.com/styling/#color-picker).
+For more information about using the color picker, click <a href="https://docs.icons8.com/styling/#color-picker" target="_blank">here</a>.

 ![Font color picker](public/text-colorpicker.png)